This post has been edited on 10/12/17 for a video of the essentials needed for basic patchwork + a little bit about purchasing fabric.

 In this post we will discuss tools that us quilt makers require, covet, and just really, really wish we had.
 I will start with the basic supplies to get started quilting, and then move on to some specialty supplies that will help making a quilt easier.

-These are the essentials.
-The “good luck making a quilt without them” tools.
-The tools use MUST have.
+Let’s talk essentials, the “good luck making a quilt without them” tools.
+The tools you MUST have.

 - Thread – truly needed.
 I use 50 wt. thread for everything.
 If you are super fancy, you might try Aurifil, it’s lent free, so it will go a long way to keeping your sewing machine cleaner.

 - Scissors – These are the only scissors I use.
 I particularly like them because I do not have to put my fingers inside them.
 I get cramps in my hands.

 - an iron – how else will we press our seams?
 They do make super fancy irons especially for us sewists, but I’ve never tried them.